Mineralogy Certification Course

 Formula: Ca10(Mg,Fe)2Al4[SiO4]5[Si2O7]2(OH)4

-It isn't easy to tell apart vesuvianite from many other minerals.
-Vesuvianite is commonly known for its yellow-green colors, similar to olivine group minerals.
-However, vesuvianite can surprisingly occur in different colors like brown, black, emerald green, and even violet.
-Therefore, it is always necessary to look at the crystal shape.
+Distinguishing vesuvianite from other minerals may prove difficult.
+Vesuvianite is well-known for yellow-green colors, similar to those of olivine group minerals.
+However, vesuvianite can also occur in brown, black, emerald-green, and even violet colors.
+Examine the crystal shape of potential vivianite specimens.
 Short columnar crystals in the form of aggregates are characteristic of vesuvianite.

 color | yellow, green, brown; colorless to white, blue, violet, bluish green, pink, red, black, commonly zoned |